 Challenging design patterns

 In the last few weeks, I've been thinking and writing about the need for design not forgetting how important creativity and communication are in our profession.
-Design, especially digital design tends often to follow in the repetition of design patterns just because we know they work and provide efficiency.
+Design, especially digital design, tends to follow in the repetition of design patterns just because we know they work and provide efficiency.

-As a tool, design patterns allow the user to feel a familiarity with the solution, therefore perceived as easy to use as they reduce the learning curve and cognitive load.
+As a tool, design patterns allow the user to feel a familiarity with the solution and, therefore perceived as easy to use as they reduce the learning curve and cognitive load.
 For us, is a way to move faster in our decision-making process.

 While libraries have followed similar blueprints for centuries, this place showcases how by breaking away from routine solutions and embracing a fresh perspective, designers can ingeniously transform even the most traditional products into captivating and inspiring experiences away from established design patterns.